DavidMayoral/SurfacePostprocessing/README.md

 #### 3D-Surface plot
 The interpolated data (See `2.
 Data postprocessing`) can now be used to generate a regular grid with the function 'meshgrid()'.

 First, the grid is created between the minimum and maximum limits of the available X and Y geometry values.
-Then, values of the interpolated function can be obtained for every point in the XY-meshgrid `Z = F(X,Y)`.
+Then, values of the interpolated function can be obtained for every point in the XY-meshgrid: `Z = F(X,Y)`.

 Now, the 'surf()' function can be called with the available parameters.